ReaperSkid/Discord-Mass-Dm-Friends/README.md

 🟢Working       🔴Not working     ⚫TO DO

+🟢
-🟢You can mass dm everyone on your friends list
+You can mass dm everyone on your friends list
+🔴
-🔴You can mass dm everyone you've DMED
+You can mass dm everyone you've DMED
+⚫
-⚫You can mass dm everyone in a server
+You can mass dm everyone in a server